Campus of New York University: Foreign facilities

-NYU has an extensive study abroad program in which a good portion of the student body participates; hence, the school has earned the nickname "Global U".
+NYU has an extensive study abroad program in which a good portion of the student body participates.
 Unlike most other universities, NYU has its own international facilities in several countries.
 One noteworthy example is the 57 acre campus of NYU Florence at Villa La Pietra in Italy, bequeathed by the late Sir Harold Acton to NYU in 1994.
 NYU manages undergraduate academic year study abroad programs at NYU Florence, NYU London, NYU Paris, NYU Prague, NYU Berlin, NYU Accra, NYU Madrid, NYU Shanghai, NYU Buenos Aires, NYU Tel Aviv, NYU Abu Dhabi, NYU Washington, DC, and NYU Sydney.

 International houses on campus

 NYU has several international houses to foster the study of international culture and languages.
 The international houses have their own classroom space, libraries, offices, and often host campus events.
 The NYU international houses are: